To provide an overview of software and the industry.

 Free Software Foundation

 Free Software Foundation - 30 Years

-Consistent with its goals, only free software is used on the FSF's computers.
+Consistent with its goals, the FSF aims to use only free software on its own computers.

 Lean in High Tech & Computer Industry

 A great variety of software companies and programmers in the world comprise a software industry.
 Software can be quite a profitable industry: Bill Gates, the founder of Microsoft was the richest person in the world in 2009, largely due to his ownership of a significant number of shares in Microsoft, the company responsible for Microsoft Windows and Microsoft Office software products.